castorini/anserini/docs/runbook-ecir2019-ccrf.md

-# ECIR 2019 Cross-Collection Relevance Transfer
+# Anserini: ECIR 2019 Cross-Collection Relevance Feedback

 This page documents code for replicating results from the following paper:

 - Ruifan Yu, Yuhao Xie and Jimmy Lin.
 Simple Techniques for Cross-Collection Relevance Transfer.
 Proceedings of the 41th European Conference on Information Retrieval (ECIR 2019), April 2019, Cologne, Germany.

-**Requirements**: The main requirements are
+**Requirements**: The main requirements are:

 ```
 python >= 3.6